splunk/public-o11y-docs/metrics-and-metadata/search.rst

 How to use observability search
 =====================================

 You can either search a specific term, or define what type of object you're looking for by using one of the supported prefixes to narrow the search to specific result types.
+This allows you to search for a specific object, if you know the type and name.
+Or, you can search by prefix type if you're unsure of the name.

 #.
 Navigate to the top right hand corner and locate the magnifying glass icon.
 #.
 Select the search icon (magnifying glass) to launch search.
 From there, type in the service name you want to search.
-In the following example, we search for “checkoutservice.”
+The following example, searches for “checkoutservice.”
 The results include APM services, dashboards and more.

     .. image:: /_images/images-ui/search-apm.png
        :width: 100%